Why Halloween candy is getting more expensive and less chocolate-y

 And like many small businesses in America, Escazú is being hit by President Donald Trump’s tariffs, affecting not just the chocolate, but also aluminum in its packaging.

-“The tariffs have hit every single every single piece of what goes into every single thing,” Tiana Young, co-owner of Escazú, told CNN.
+“The tariffs have hit every single piece of what goes into every single thing,” Tiana Young, co-owner of Escazú, told CNN.
 “There is no new normal.”

 Halloween treats may look — and taste — a little different